saraxixi/CS5610-Final-Project/README.md

 - Digital Exhibitions: Create and curate virtual exhibitions showcasing selected artifacts and stories.
 - Profile Management: Edit personal profile information and view browsing or collection history.
 - Admin Dashboard: Manage users, moderate AI responses, and maintain exhibitions through a centralized panel.
+- Dynamic Translation: Add multi-language support to Chatbot by using LLM
+- Static Translation: Add google translate for all texts on our webpage

 ### Chatbot API
 Openrouter: https://openrouter.ai/